Cloud-CV/IDE/README.md

 Setting up Fabrik on your local machine is very easy.
 You can setup Fabrik using two methods:

 ### Using Docker
 If you haven't installed Docker already:
-[click on this link](https://docs.docker.com/docker-for-windows/install/) if you are using Windows.
+[Use this link](https://docs.docker.com/docker-for-windows/install/) if you are using Windows.
-[click on this link](https://docs.docker.com/docker-for-mac/install/) if you are using a Mac.
+[Use this link](https://docs.docker.com/docker-for-mac/install/) if you are using a Mac.

 1. Get the source code on to your machine via git.